 Payments made on other card schemes, such as American Express or Diners Club

-The customer will be entitled to a refund
+The customer would be entitled to a refund

 The Commerce Commission may issue corrective notices or seek penalties